MouXuanKang/SoundFieldINN/README.md

 ## Background:
 I get real-pressure and image-pressure by other method.And choose Family with size [7,7].
->*Governing equations is Inhomogeneous Helmholtz equation*
+>*Governing equations is Inhomogeneous Helmholtz equation.*
+>Figure below is transmission of pressure with range and depth.
+>Ofcourse i split complex pressure in real-part and image-part.So there is two dataset.
+>Actually,every application has it's PDEs,i think we should care how to make model work...

 <p align="center">
   <img src="./figures/fig6.png" width="306" height="205">
   <img src="./figures/fig5.png" width="306" height="205">
 </p>

-If use PINNs:
+PINNs results, with *split-stepping method*(or i can't start trainning, LOSS always high):
 <p align="center">
   <img src="./figures/fig5-1.png" width="606" height="205">
 </p>

-Left is exact pressure, right is different between PINNs predict and exact solution.Obviously there is a learning error at the near source point where the sound pressure is at a lower sound pressure level.
-I suspect that the use of PDDO to enhance network performance may solve this propagation problem.
+Figure right is error-pointwise,seems to be working with split-stepping.But part of near-field place is not work.So may PDDO could solve that?
+>welcome to discuse abous the how to make model working.It seem that we can's use sciANN direct solve our engerneering problem.
 ## References：
 1. Haghighat E, Bekar A C, Madenci E, et al. A nonlocal physics-informed deep learning framework using the peridynamic differential operator[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114012.
 2. Madenci E, Barut A, Dorduncu M. Peridynamic differential operator for numerical analysis[M].
 Springer International Publishing, 2019.